How are winners selected?

 Who can be nominated for an Award?

-Any person who you think has made a meaningful contribution can be nominated.
+Any person whose achievements meet the selection criteria can be nominated.
 All people nominated for a National NAIDOC Award must be Aboriginal and/or Torres Strait Islander, as defined by the following:

-- Identify as an Aboriginal and/or Torres Strait Islander
+- identify as an Aboriginal and/or Torres Strait Islander; and/or